calipho-sib/nextprot-user-stories/doc/user-stories.md

 ## for non developers

-They need a simpler, more generic editor that supports cucumber and gherkin.
+They need a simpler editor that supports `gherkin` syntax only.

-This editor should provide:
+In my opinion, this editor should be able to provide:

-1. syntax highlighting for gherkin
+1. syntax highlighting for `gherkin`
 2. auto-completion on existed feature steps

 Here are the most popular modern editors tested for our needs: